redonkulus/org-commits/README.md

 ## Usage

 You will need a GitHub Personal Access token to access the GitHub API.
-Go to your [Application Settings](https://github.com/settings/applications) and click the "Generate new token" button.
+Go to your [Application Settings](https://github.com/settings/tokens) and click the "Generate new token" button (you typically only need `repo` scope).
 Once created, you can pass it in via the `-a` flag or export to the `GITHUB_ACCESS_TOKEN` environment variable.

 ```
 Display commit messages across all repositories for an organization.